 There are two collective agreements between the Corporation and Local 378 of the Canadian Office and Professional Employees Union now referred to as MoveUP.
-The first collective agreement, representing employees in specified occupations in the areas of administration and operations support, expired on June 30, 2023 and is currently under negotiation.
-The second collective agreement, representing customer service employees, was ratified during 2023 and expires on March 31, 2027.
+The first collective agreement, representing employees in specified occupations in the areas of administration and operations support, was ratified in October 2024 and expires on June 30, 2028.
+The second collective agreement, representing customer service employees, was ratified during June 2023 and expires on March 31, 2027.